What is skin cancer?

 How can I prevent skin cancer?

-The best way to prevent skin cancer is to limit your exposure to sunlight.
-The best way to do this is to avoid going outside on days which there is a high UV index, particularly between the hours of 10am and 4pm.
-Should you need to go outside you should wear UPF 50+ sun protective clothing and a broad brim hat and use a broad spectrum (UVA & UVB) sunscreen with a SPF of at least 30.
+Limiting exposure to sunlight is the best way to prevent skin cancer.
+The best way to do this is to avoid going outside on days when there is a high UV index, particularly between 10am and 4pm.
+Should you need to go outside, you should wear UPF 50+ sun protective clothing and a broad-brim hat and use a broad spectrum (UVA & UVB) sunscreen with an SPF of 50+.

-Sun protective, sun protection, or UPF clothing as it is often known is the first line of defence against skin ageing, sun burn and melanoma skin cancer.
+Sun protection, UV clothing or UPF clothing as it is often known, is the first line of defence against skin ageing, sunburn and melanoma skin cancer.